bjovic/tech-challenge/README.md

 # techchallenge

-This is a Spring Boot application for the tech-challenge.
+This is a Spring Boot application for the tech challenge.

 ## Running the Application with Docker